-ELEVATION DRAWINGS of all elevations visible from public streets and parks with materials and color.
+ELEVATIONS of all facades visible from public streets and parks with materials and color.

-CONTEXT MAP within a 1⁄4 mile from the site's perimeter showing urban design features, transportation infrastructure, and connections as described in sections B.1. and B.2.
+CONTEXT PLAN showing urban design features, transportation infrastructure, and connections as described in sections B.1. and B.2.

-PLAN VIEW DRAWING of the entire site with locations of proposed buildings and landscape features including outdoor program areas, parking, pedestrian and vehicle circulation, and relationship with adjacent buildings.
+SITE LAYOUT with locations of proposed buildings and landscape features including outdoor program areas, parking, pedestrian and vehicle circulation, and relationship with adjacent buildings.

-FLOOR PLAN DRAWINGS for the ground floor and at least one other typical floor with uses, entrances, and vertical circulation.
+FLOOR PLANS for the ground floor and at least one other typical floor with uses, entrances, and vertical circulation.

-RENDERED PEDESTRIAN LEVEL VIEW(S) of the proposed project including context of surrounding areas.
+RENDERED PEDESTRIAN LEVEL VIEW(S) of the proposed building including context of surrounding areas.